37 Metaphors for Lost with Meaning and Examples

 30. Lost in the Labyrinth of the Mind

-Meaning: The labyrinth of the mind symbolizes a complex and intricate network of thoughts and emotions, where one feels lost in their own mental processes.
+Meaning: Similarly, the labyrinth of the mind symbolizes a complex and intricate network of thoughts and emotions, where one often feels lost within their mental processes.

 Examples in Context: